RohanNagar/thunder/README.md

   The user will be deleted in the database, and the response will contain the PilotUser object that was just deleted.

+- `POST` `/verify?email=sampleuser@sanctionco.com`

+  A POST request sent to the verify endpoint is used to initiate a user verification process by sending a verification email to the email address provided as a query parameter.
+The password of the user must be included as a header parameter.
+The user in the database will be updated to include a unique verification token that is sent along with the email.

 - `GET` `/verify?email=sampleuser@sanctionco.com&token=12345`

-  The verify endpoint is used to verify a user email.
-The endpoint is called with an email address and a verification token that is sent to the user via email when the account is created.
+  A GET request sent to the verify endpoint is used to verify a user email.
+The endpoint is called with an email address and a verification token that has been sent to the user via email.
   Upon verification, the user object in the database will be updated to indicate that the email address is verified.